funilrys/PyFunceble/docs/faq.rst

 For now, we only invite you to disable the usage/request of the WHOIS record.

-This action will let the script speed up because we only use the equivalent of `nslookup` and the HTTP status code to determine the status.
+This action will let the script speed up because we only use the equivalent of :code:`nslookup` and the HTTP status code to determine the status.

 .. warning::